-The Dixie Stampede in Pigeon Forge is an entertaining extravaganza that combines music, fast paced rodeo-style entertainment and a delicious dinner.
+Dolly Parton's Stampede in Pigeon Forge, formerly known as The Dixie Stampede, is an entertaining extravaganza that combines music, fast paced rodeo-style entertainment and a delicious dinner.
 Bluegrass musicians begin the festivities by entertaining the gathering crowd in a non-alcoholic popcorn-serving saloon.
 Next the audience moves into a 35,000 square foot arena equipped with dining tables where they will be served a full four-course meal while watching the extravagant rodeo-style stage show.

 The Dixie Stampede serves up plenty of family fun during the meal by featuring thirty-two champion horses and their riders, plus a cast of other performers.
 Dinner guests will see trick riding, roman riding, jumping, a liberty act, chuck wagon maneuvers, buckboard racing and pig and ostrich races involving individuals from the audience.
 Interspersed with the horsemanship are games, songs, and sidesplitting comedy.

 The Smoky Mountain crowd plays a game at the Dixie Stampede.
 One of them is a special race among small children chosen from the audience.
 The crowd roars with laughter as they watch the little tikes chase a flock of chickens across the arena.
 Medals are awarded to the small proud winners whose chickens crossed the finish line first.
 Identical medals are awarded the other participants with the counsel that everyone is a winner at the Dixie Stampede.
 Another favorite is a game that involves a few members of the audience who think they are to barrel race champion horses but instead must settle to race stick horses.